Leaving Duke (Voluntary and Involuntary) Policy

 Final Paycheck

-• The final check will be deposited in the staff member’s designated bank account or sent to his or her last stated home address on the next scheduled payday following separation.
-Upon termination, a staff member’s final pay is subject to all involuntary deductions established and to all voluntary deductions authorized by the staff member.
+• The final paycheck will be deposited in the employee’s designated bank account or mailed to their last known home address on the next available payday following processed separation.
+Final wages are subject to all required deductions and any voluntary deductions authorized by the employee.

-Please refer to Duke's termination and transfer checklist.
+Please refer to the Duke termination and transfer checklist.

 Retirement Preparation

-All retiring staff should contact the Benefits Office for information regarding preparations for retirement.
+All retiring employees should contact the Benefits Office for information regarding preparations for retirement.

-Use of Accrued Sick Leave for Retiring Hourly-Paid Staff
+Use of Accrued Carry Over Bank for Retiring Hourly-Paid Employees

 Exit Survey Process

 An exit survey process is available to assist with retention and recruitment efforts.
-The process has been established for staff who are voluntarily terminating their employment with Duke.
+The process has been established for employees who voluntarily terminate their employment with Duke.

-This process is designed to elicit voluntary information about each departing staff member's experience at Duke and the reasons for their leaving.
+This process is designed to elicit voluntary information about each departing employee's experience at Duke and the reasons for their leaving.
 This data is collected, analyzed, and reported to Duke leaders to recommend improvements to policies, procedures, and practices.

-This process does not apply to staff who are transferring within Duke, staff leaving Duke involuntarily, temporary staff or faculty members.
+This process does not apply to employees who are transferring within Duke, employees leaving Duke involuntarily, or temporary employees.

 Involuntary Termination

-After appropriate counseling, staff who are unable to meet the established standards of performance or conduct for a position may be terminated.
+After appropriate counseling, employees who are unable to meet the established standards of performance or conduct for a position may be terminated.

 Please refer to the table below for further information concerning involuntary termination at Duke.